Skip to Content

 My son has these headphones.
 He has blue, but there are several other colors too.
 They are USB rechargeable, and the battery is amazing at 15+ hours!
 They pair instantly with his iPad, and he knows how to use them.
 Another perk is they are rather cheap.

 Our daughter has these Leapfrog headphones that have preloaded songs, learning activities, and more.
 Her headphones can be paired with her iPad as well.
-We most likely will be buying her the same pair as her brother soon, as the battery life is better.
+We will most likely buy her the same pair as her brother soon, as the battery life is better.

 Make sure to get headphones designed for toddlers.
 Why?
 They’re a smaller size, making them more comfortable for little ones to wear for extended periods of time.
 They usually have a volume limiter.
 So you’ll be sure that your child is not listening to anything too loudly.